Supervision - working together

 My Experience and Qualifications

-I have worked as a peer supervisor for over a decade and about three years ago I started to take on therapists who paid me for supervision.
-I also work at The Institute of Psychosynthesis offering supervision to their students in groups.
+I have worked as a supervisor for many years now.
+I work with qualified individuals and at The Institute of Psychosynthesis offering supervision to their students in groups.
+I provide around 50% of my supervision by online video.

-I am listed as a supervisor by the United Kingdom Council for Psychotherapy (UKCP) .
+I am registered as a supervisor by the United Kingdom Council for Psychotherapy (UKCP) .

 Contacting me and Fees